 Important to Know Before You Go

-If you are in search of a guide/photographer, I highly suggest Kimleng Sang.
-Kimleng knows the area and its history well and will take you to all the must-see temples in Siem Reap.
-He is an excellent photographer and will happily take photos of you or give you pointers so you can take beautiful photos of your own.
-Many of the photos in this post were either taken by him or with his assistance.
+If you’re looking for a knowledgeable guide and photographer, I recommend Kimleng Sang.
+He knows the area and its history well, taking you to all the must-see temples in Siem Reap.
+As an experienced photographer, he can capture beautiful shots of you or offer tips so you can take your own photos.
+Many of the images in this post were taken by him or with his assistance.

 Where to Eat in Siem Reap